-I have been an educator for eleven years (in August).
+I have been an educator for thirteen years (in August).
 I began my career as a high school English and Puente teacher in Woodland, CA. After teaching for four years, I decided to return to school to pursue my PhD in Education at UC Davis in the hopes of one day teaching teachers.
-I am currently a faculty member in the Academic Technology department at Bakersfield College where I get to support faculty in using technology to support student learning.
+I am currently a professor of instructional technology at Bakersfield College.

 Working on my PhD was certainly not smooth sailing.
 I had a young child (she was nine months when I started my program) and a partner who was also finishing his PhD, adjuncting at a local community college, and TAing.
 We were busy.
 Originally, I was planning on a research project exploring the experience of students who were mothers at a local community college (me-search anyone?).
-However, I didn’t have time to observe classes balancing coursework and caring for a young child myself.
+However, I didn’t have time to observe classes, balance coursework, and care for a young child.

 Around this same time, I began working as an instructional design graduate student researcher and I began to explore online education.
 As a researcher myself, I benefitted from the flexibility of studying online courses as I didn’t have to observe classes at specific times each week.